Distributionally Robust Causal Abstractions: Distributionally Robust Causal Abstractions

 Our $\rhoiota$-framework generalizes and bridges prior notions of causal abstraction.
 Unlike exact transformations~\citep{rubenstein2017causal}, which assume consistency under some fixed (but unspecified) environment, and uniform transformations~\citep{beckers2018abstracting}, which require consistency across all environments, $\rhoiota$ allows for a range of finite, plausible environments.
 This enables principled abstraction under realistic data constraints.
 Further discussion on this is in Appendix~\ref{sec:caapp}.

 \textbf{The $(\stableprod, \intervsetprod)$--Abstraction Error. } Def.~\ref{def:rhoiota} suggests a perfect form of abstraction where interventional consistency holds exactly, implying that under a given abstraction context $(\stableprod, \intervsetprod)$ using the high-level model entails no loss in predictive accuracy.
 However, in reality, such types of abstractions are rare.
 This stems in part from the very nature of abstraction, which reduces the size of the representation by disregarding minor differences, often leading to some degree of information loss.
 More importantly, in CAL, where the goal is to learn abstractions from data, all inferences are inherently approximate.
 Thus we need a notion of \emph{abstraction error} \citep{beckers2020approximate} tailored to our framework.
 The core idea is to measure the discrepancy between the two sides of Eq.~\ref{eq:tau_rho_def} while accounting for the given context $(\stableprod, \intervsetprod)$.
 To this end, we assume access to a metric over high-level interventional distributions, which induces a discrepancy between SCMs via $\tau$ enabling approximate abstractions.
-Specifically, we introduce a novel notion of abstraction error by aggregating over environments and interventions. \begin{defn} Let $\tau: \dom{\enbase} \to \dom{\enabst}$ be a map between the SCMs $\scmbase$ and $\scmabst$, defined wrt an abstraction context $(\stableprod, \intervsetprod)$.
-Let also $D_{\enabst}$ be a discrepancy measure over high-level distributions, and $q$ be a distribution over interventions in $\intervsetbase$.
-We define the \emph{$(\stableprod, \intervsetprod)$-Abstraction Error} as:
+Specifically, we introduce a novel notion of abstraction error by aggregating over environments and interventions.